-Emily Rose Britton is a National Institutes of Health F31 fellow and PhD candidate in Dr. Nadja Cech’s group.
-She is working on applying statistical analyses to botanical medicines to discover new antimicrobial synergists and compounds that can inhibit bacterial virulence, particularly against Staphylococcus aureus.
-Emily also carries out a collaborative project with Procter & Gamble, and spent the summer of 2017 at an internship with the company.
+Dr. Emily Rose Britton earned her PhD in Medicinal Biochemistry in 2018 and is currently a natural products applications chemist for Waters, Inc. As a National Institutes of Health F31 fellow in Dr. Nadja Cech’s research group, she worked on applying statistical analyses to botanical medicines to discover new antimicrobial synergists and compounds that can inhibit bacterial virulence, particularly against Staphylococcus aureus.
+As an F31 fellow, Emily also carried out a collaborative project with Procter & Gamble and completed a summer internship with Dr. Timothy Baker at their research laboratories in Cincinnati Ohio.

 When Emily is not digging around in mass spectrometry data, she enjoys live music, sewing apparel and accessories, making jewelry, exploring nature, and persuading friends to try her homemade vegan cupcakes.